KRCW-TV: Duopoly with KOIN

 After the Sinclair purchase fell apart, Nexstar Media Group acquired Tribune in 2019 for $6.9 billion in cash and debt on December 3, 2018.

 Nexstar owned KOIN, Portland's CBS affiliate, and moved to integrate KRCW with KOIN; in early 2020, the station's main studio was changed from its Beaverton site to KOIN Tower.
 With the ownership change, beginning September 19, 2019, KOIN began producing the station's 10 p.m. newscast, replacing KGW after nearly 14 years.
 The next month, Nexstar lengthened the newscast from 30 minutes to a full hour and created a new weekly sports highlight show, Game On!.
 By 2022, a morning news extension from 7 to 9 a.m. had been added to the KRCW schedule.

 On August 19, 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
 In Portland, Tegna already owns KGW.
+The transaction was completed on March 19, 2026, after the FCC's Media Bureau allowed Nexstar to hold more than two full-power TV station licenses in markets such as Portland.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented KGW from being integrated into KOIN and KRCW.

 Sports programming

 As of 2024, KRCW holds the local broadcasting rights to 20 events from the University of Portland, college football from both Pacific University and the Northwest Conference, and college baseball from Oregon State University.
 The Portland Pickles, a collegiate summer baseball team, announced a broadcasting partnership with KRCW in 2025 to air six home games on the station and stream them on KOIN+.